hoangduytran/blender-manual/manual/physics/soft_body/forces/interior.rst

           Frame 401.

-In Fig. :ref:`fig-softbody-force-interior-bending`, *Bending* is activated with a strength setting of 1.
-Now both cubes are more rigid.
+Both cubes keep their shape.
+Now, we try the same thing with subdivided planes, again a quad-based one and a triangulated one:

 .. list-table::

    * - .. figure:: /images/physics_soft-body_forces_interior_quadvstri-bending-001.png
           :width: 200px

-          Two planes going to collide.
+          Two planes falling.

      - .. _fig-softbody-force-interior-no-bending: